Vets Advice: How To Keep Your Hens Happy This Winter

 A few extra vitamins in the form of fruits, vegetables and herbs can help the immune system.
 Also onions, garlic and leeks shredded with vegetables or mixed with “flavor enhancers” such as oatmeal, grated carrots, yogurt and oil are very popular.

-Now is the ideal time to do a worming cure.
+Once moulting has finished it is the ideal time to do a worming cure.
 If chickens are heavily infested with worms, it weakens them very much.”

 If you’re thinking of upgrading your coop, now is the best time to do so.
 Here are some of the top benefits of having an Eglu plastic chicken coop vs a wooden one, particularly in winter: